Your marketThe page was last modified:

 Corporate image – how do you want to be perceived?

 Your corporate image is a way to distinguish your company from your competitors.
-You build your corporate image by creating a logo that illustrates what your company stands for and by producing marketing material, a website and brochures that communicate your corporate identity.
+You can build your corporate image by creating a logo that illustrates what your company stands for and by producing marketing material, a website, or brochures that communicate your corporate identity.

 Wait for approval of your business name

-If you are starting a Limited company, don't produce marketing material until your application for registration with the Swedish Companies Registration Office (Bolagsverket) has been approved.
-For a sole trader there is no need for an approval of the name.
+If you are starting a Limited company, don't start to produce marketing material until your application for registration with the Swedish Companies Registration Office (Bolagsverket) has been approved.
+For a sole trader there is no need for an approval of the name, if it’s not a specific business-name other than the sole traders own.

 Frequently asked questions